 Recuerdo regularly organizes a tango-initiation, in order to give you the opportunity to try out tango, before registering for a series of 10 classes.
-The one or two Friday evenings before a new course begins, we always give a tango initiation n the Berg.
+The Friday evening before a new course begins, we always give a tango initiation n the Berg.

 Since the amount of participants for each course is limited, and a course might be already completely booked upfront, it’s not always possible to follow a try-out lesson during the first class.
 However, we do organize many other initiations throughout the year where you can give tango a try as well.